-Interpretation renders a message spoken in one language into one or more other languages.
+Interpretation is an oral service that renders a message spoken in one language into one or more other languages.
 Interpretation can take place in-person, through a telephonic interpreter, or via internet or video interpreting.
 An interpreter must be competent and have knowledge in both languages of the relevant terms or concepts particular to the program or activity and the dialect and terminology used by the LEP individual.